G Suite for Education

 google docs 101

-Josh Stumpenhorst, self described disruptor and 2012 Illinois Teacher of the Year, has put together a getting started video, answering a lot of questions educators may have about using Google Docs, including the ad hoc, fill-in forms capability. learn more
+Josh Stumpenhorst, self described disruptor and 2012 Illinois Teacher of the Year, has put together a getting started video, answering a lot of questions educators may have about… learn more

 resource URL thumbnail